 Symbolic Action: Generating real actions in the material environment provides content that can be powerfully integrated into narratives and influence operations.
 Nation-states might engage in war games, or encourage and organize acts of protest, that can be immediately deployed within influence operations.
 They are problematic for countermeasures that depend on falseness, since they are real occurrences.

 Disinformation and “fake news”

 Disinformation is false information disguised as legitimate information, and is easily created and transmitted online, where the absence of traditional gatekeepers and the speed of information flow allow disinformation to flourish.
 Types of disinformation include:

-- Satire: Even though produced to be humorous, it can undermine discourse
+Satire: Even though produced to be humourous, it can undermine discourse

 Forging and leaking